fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/6_arrays.md

 ```
 a = [1, 2]
 a.each_index { |index| puts "This is index #{index}" }
-=> "This is index 0"
+"This is index 0"
-=> "This is index 1"
+"This is index 1"
 => [1, 2]
 ```
 The `each_with_index` method allows us to iterate through the array with both the index, and element at that index.
 The *first parameter passed to the block is the value and the second is the index*.
-Again, the original array is returned
+Again, the original array is returned.
 ```
 a = [1, 2]
 a.each_with_index { |index, value| puts "The value at index #{index} is: #{value}" }
-=> The value at index 1 is: 0.
+The value at index 1 is: 0.
-=> The value at index 2 is: 1.
+The value at index 2 is: 1.
 => [1, 2]
 ```
 The `sort` method allows us to sort the elements of an array.
 It returns the sorted array, but __does not__ modify the original array.